poonpura/Experiments-on-Solving-SVP-on-Rotations-of-Z-n/README.md

 ## How to use sampling algorithms

 The sampling algorithms used in our experiments are provided in the `Zn_sampling.py` file, with documentation for the specific sampling functions provided as docstrings.
+Be sure to run the module in a SageMath virtual environment.
 To make use of them, simply import the file as a module (the import may take a couple of minutes).

 ```
 >>> import Zn_sampling as zns